 Not all travel planners and blogs are useful for every type of traveler.
 I know that I can’t be all things to every traveler, so let me introduce you to my travel style.

 Like many travelers, I’m looking for experiences that help me better understand a destination, and I want the freedom to do as I please as the day unfolds.
 Discovering unexpected gems that I didn’t know about is a joy, and I’m not trying to check off all of the Top 10 lists.
-Travelers like us want to explore independently, go off-the-beaten-path, and not be bound to a strict schedule.
-Organized Europe tours are like bad beer; they leave an awful taste.
+Travelers like us want to explore independently, go off the beaten path, and not be bound to a strict schedule.
 We want to see the tourist highlights (because they’re awesome!), but we also want to discover a destination on our own time and without expectations or a daily agenda.

 We’re willing to spend a little more money on a memorable experience, but we want to save on airfare and hotel costs (why would you spend a ton of money on a hotel room you’re barely in?).
 We’ve outgrown backpacks and hostels, and need a little luxury in our lives — a private en suite bathroom is a necessity.
 We know that fine dining and wine and occasional Michelin-star meals are worth the expense to get an extraordinary travel experience.
 But we prefer seeking out local markets and street vendors to get a better taste of local cuisine.